daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_13_explore-core_ediscovery.md

 ---
 Demo:
     Title: 'Explore the eDiscovery (Standard) workflow'
-    Learning Path/Module/Unit: 'Learning Path: Describe the capabilities of Microsoft compliance; Module 5: Describe the eDiscovery and audit capabilities of Microsoft Purview; Unit 2:  Describe the eDiscovery solutions in Microsoft 365'
+    Learning Path/Module/Unit: 'Learning Path: Describe the capabilities of the Microsoft Priva and Microsoft Purview; Module 3: Describe the data compliance solutions of Microsoft Purview; Unit 2:  Describe eDiscovery'
 ---
 --->